Why is posture important in pelvic floor health?

 - Elongate your neck and relax your shoulders

-- Upper back is flat and broad
+- The upper back is flat and broad

 - Lengthen your abdominal wall